 One may recognize that the superpowers relentlessly sought nuclear superiority but still argue that this behavior was misguided, if not irrational, and that it cannot be explained by balance-of-power logic.
 Neither side could possibly have gained meaningful nuclear advantage over the other, and, what is more, MAD makes for a highly stable world.
 Thus, the pursuit of nuclear superiority must have been the result of bureaucratic politics or dysfunctional domestic politics in both the United States and the Soviet Union.
-This perspective is held by most defensive realists, who recognize that neither superpower accepted its own claims about the merits of MAD and the evils of counterforce.175 there is little question that during the early Cold War the United States would have suffered much less damage than its rival in a nuclear exchange.
-The defensive realists' best case thus covers roughly the last twenty-five years of the Cold War, when both the United States and the Soviet Union had an unambiguous assured-destruction capability.
-Yet even during this period of strategic parity, each superpower still sought to gain a nuclear advantage over the other.
+This perspective is held by most defensive realists, who recognize that neither superpower accepted its own claims about the merits of MAD and the evils of counterforce.

 It is not easy to apply this line of argument to the 1950s and the early 1960s, because the small size of the Soviet arsenal during that period gave the United States a real chance of gaining nuclear superiority.
-Indeed, some experts believe that the United States did have a "splendid first-strike" capability against the Soviet Union.176 I disagree with this assessment, but
+Indeed, some experts believe that the United States did have a "splendid first-strike" capability against the Soviet Union.
+176 I disagree with this assessment, but there is little question that during the early Cold War the